DaymenPasick/sql-employee-tracker/README.md

 ## Description

-- This app allows the user to dynamically generate their own professional README by just entering a few questions!
+- This app allows you to view your businesses employees, roles, and departments.
+You can even add new roles or departments, as well as add/update employees!

 ## Installation